mwinkel-dev/mdsplus/0_XMW_README.md

 This "preview" contains these major changes:

-- based on recent `cmake` branch (many changes, including latest `alpha`)
+- based on 13-Sep-2023 `cmake` branch (many changes, including latest `alpha`)

-## Still To Do

-Customers using macOS will typically install Xcode, which includes the AppleClang compiler.
-However, they might also have installed the Clang compiler.
-(Although the Jenkins build system will probably use Clang, the goal is to ensure it also builds with AppleClang.)
-Some issues have been seen when switching between the two compilers.
-These issues will be investigated / fixed soon.
+## Supported Compilers

+### C / C++

-- AppleClang on Intel macOS Ventura works for all build types: `Debug`, `Release`, `MinSizeRel`, and `RelWithDebInfo`.
+- `AppleClang` is included in Apple's Xcode app, which is the primary development tool for macOS.
+When porting MDSplus to Intel macOS Ventura, 100% of the test cases passed for all build types: `Debug`, `Release`, `MinSizeRel`, and `RelWithDebInfo`.
+AppleClang is probably the best choice when the new Mac mini is added to the Jenkins build system.

-- Clang though only works with `Debug`.
-When using the other build types, the Java `MdsTreeNodeTest` fails.
+- `Clang` and `clang++` only work (100% pass) with `Debug`.
+When used with the other build types, the Java `MdsTreeNodeTest` fails.
 Note that the behavior of Clang on Intel macOS is different than on x86_64 Ubuntu 20.04 (which passes 100% of the tests).

+- `gcc` and `g++` work (100% pass) in `Debug`.
+However, in `Release` mode, fails the tditest `test-tcl`.

+### FORTRAN

-The `flang-new` FORTRAN compiler was used simply because it can create "universal" binaries for both Intel and Apple Silicon macOS.
-However, eventually should confirm that the `gfortran` compiler also works.
+- `flang-new` can create "universal" binaries for both Intel and Apple Silicon macOS.
+Note that `flang-new` needs access to Apple's `SDKROOT`.
+This compiler was used most of the time when porting MDSplus to Intel macOS Ventura.

+- `gfortran` also works, but apparently cannot create "universal" binaries.

+## Testing

+The test suite can run in parallel or sequentially on Intel macOS Ventura.
+Either via the `deploy\build.py --test -j` script, or via `ctest -jN`.
+(Note that `ctest -j` just does sequential testing; for parallel testing must specify `N` -- such as `-j6`).

+Also note that the `valgrind` testing tool is not available for macOS Ventura.

 ## Notes for mw-preview-macos-intel-v2